Results

 Source of Data and Sample Size

-On a quarterly basis, Lincoln determines the enterprise fair value of over 6,250 portfolio companies for over 225 sponsors (i.e., private equity groups and lenders to private equity groups).
+On a quarterly basis, Lincoln determines the enterprise fair value of 6,250+ portfolio companies for more than 225 sponsors (i.e., private equity groups and lenders to private equity groups).
 These portfolio companies report quarterly financial results to the sponsor or lender.
-Lincoln obtains this information and determines the appropriate EV multiple so as to compute the EV in accordance with the fair value measurement principles of generally accepted accounting principles.
-In assessing enterprise value, Lincoln relies on well-accepted valuation methodologies such as the market approach and income approach, considering each company’s historical and projected performance and other qualitative and quantitative factors.
+Lincoln obtains this information and determines the appropriate enterprise value multiple so as to compute the enterprise value in accordance with the fair value measurement principles of generally accepted accounting principles.
+In assessing enterprise value, Lincoln relies on well accepted valuation methodologies such as the market approach and income approach considering each company’s historical and projected performance and other qualitative and quantitative factors.
 Finally, each valuation is then vetted by auditors, company management, boards of directors and regulators.
-Upon concluding each quarterly valuation cycle, Lincoln aggregates the underlying financial performance and EV data for analysis.
+Upon concluding each quarterly valuation cycle, Lincoln aggregates the underlying financial performance and enterprise value data for analysis.

 To construct the Lincoln PMI, Lincoln selects a subsection of the companies valued each quarter, including private companies each generating earnings before interest, taxes, depreciation and amortization of less than $250.0 million, disregarding venture-stage businesses and non-operating entities, such as special purpose entities that own real estate and specialty finance assets.